TNMayer/Udacity-AI-Programming-with-Python-Project/README.md

 # Transformational AI - Amazon Reviews Data Science Project

 ## Project Overview
-This project involves analyzing and transforming Amazon Reviews 2023 datasets for machine learning model development.
-You will work with pandas DataFrames, create visualizations using seaborn and matplotlib, and export cleaned data in .csv and .parquet formats.
+This project analyzes Amazon Reviews 2023 datasets to prepare a cleaned product dataset for machine learning.
+It uses pandas for data transformation, matplotlib/seaborn for visualization (including a regression line with a confidence band), and exports cleaned results to .csv and .parquet.
+The notebook also captures reflection answers and writes them to a text file.

 ## Environment Setup